About

 Instructions

-2. In medium bowl combine graham cracker crumbs with melted butter and sugar; stir until thoroughly mixed.
-Press evenly into bottom of 9″ or 10″ springform pan, use back of measuring cup to flatten.
+• Make crust: In medium bowl combine graham cracker crumbs with melted butter and sugar; stir until thoroughly mixed.
+Press evenly into the bottom of 9" springform pan – use back of measuring cup to flatten.
 Bake for 8 minutes; remove from oven to cool before wrapping edges/bottom tightly in foil.
 Reduce oven temperature to 325ºF

-I used Tilllamook 0% plain Greek yogurt, which isn’t nearly as tart as other 0% fat yogurts.
-Use 2% if possible, or even full-fat if you prefer.
+GREEK YOGURT: I used Tillamook 0% plain Greek yogurt, which isn’t nearly as tart as other 0% fat yogurts.
+If possible, use 2% of full-fat.

-I opted to cut the sugar down to 2/3 for this recipe, but if using a tart 0% yogurt you may want 3/4 cup.
-If you decide to use a vanilla yogurt, stick with 2/3 cup or even use 1/2 cup instead.
+SUGAR: I opted to cut the sugar down to ⅔ cup for this recipe.
+If using a tart 0% yogurt, you may want to use ¾ cup sugar.
+If you decide to use vanilla yogurt, you could ust ⅔ cup sugar or even ½ cup sugar.

-Room temperature ingredients are not optional, everything must be the same temperature (eggs, Greek yogurt and cream cheese) to ensure a smooth cheesecake batter.
+ROOM TEMPERATURE: Room temperature ingredients are not optional, everything must be the same temperature (eggs, Greek yogurt and cream cheese) to ensure a smooth cheesecake batter with no lumps.

 Nutrition approximate; calculated with 2% yogurt and full-fat cream cheese.